SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

-5. Entities Tab : Here you can create entities for your backend database Deployment Tab : Is used to deploy your backend to desired landscape
+5. Entities Tab : Here you can create entities for your backend database

+Deployment Tab : Is used to deploy your backend to desired landscape

 <br>![](/exercises/Exercise_1/images/empty-canvas.png)

-6. Click on Add new towards bottom right of your screen to add new Entities
+6. Click on "Add new Entity" at the right side of your screen to add new Entities

 <br>![](/exercises/Exercise_1/images/create-entity.png)